-1st Texas Realtors David & Simone Karstedt, Rhan Pruitt, William Machupa Jr, Nancy Estes, Matt Bradley, and Lynee Johns have been providing full-time local real estate expertise in Webster, Texas, since 2004.
+1st Texas Realtors David & Simone Karstedt, Rhan Pruitt, William Machupa Jr, Nancy Estes, Matt Bradley, Lynee Johns and James Swain for local real estate experts in Webster, Texas, since 2004.

 No matter where you are from, we can all agree that picking up your life and relocating to Webster, Texas, can be daunting, even for the most prepared.
 Add children, pets, or a deadline to begin your new job and it’s even more complex.